saipragathi0912/Pragathi-Brain-Clone/content/index.md

 title: Pragathi's Mind Clone
 ---
 ## Introduction
-I highly appreciate the efforts to open this website and check what this little one's upto.
+I highly appreciate the efforts to open this website and check what this lil one's upto.

 ## Thought World
 1. [[Change is the only constant]]